Ryan Jimmo: Ultimate Fighting Championship

-Jimmo was expected to make his promotional debut against Karlos Vemola on January 20, 2012 at UFC on FX 1.
+Jimmo was expected to make his promotional debut against Karlos Vemola on January 20, 2012, at UFC on FX 1.
 However, Jimmo was forced from the bout with an injury.

-Jimmo faced Anthony Perosh on July 21, 2012 at UFC 149.
+Jimmo faced Anthony Perosh on July 21, 2012, at UFC 149.
 Jimmo won the fight via knockout in seven seconds, making it tied for the third fastest knockout in UFC history.
+This fight earned him a Knockout of the Night award.

-For his second fight with the promotion, Jimmo faced James Te Huna on February 16, 2013 at UFC on Fuel TV: Barão vs. McDonald.
+For his second fight with the promotion, Jimmo faced James Te Huna on February 16, 2013, at UFC on Fuel TV: Barão vs. McDonald.
 He had a successful first round as Jimmo dropped Te-Huna with a head kick.
 However, Te-Huna then rebounded by controlling the second and third rounds with his striking and wrestling, resulting in a unanimous decision loss for Jimmo.

 Jimmo next fought Igor Pokrajac at UFC 161 on June 15, 2013.
 Jimmo won the fight via unanimous decision.

-Jimmo faced Jimi Manuwa on October 26, 2013 at UFC Fight Night 30.
+Jimmo faced Jimi Manuwa on October 26, 2013, at UFC Fight Night 30.
 He lost the fight via TKO in the second round due to a leg injury.

-Jimmo was expected to face UFC newcomer Steve Bossé at The Ultimate Fighter Nations Finale on April 16, 2014 in Quebec City.
+Jimmo was expected to face UFC newcomer Steve Bossé at The Ultimate Fighter Nations Finale on April 16, 2014, in Quebec City.
 However, Bossé was forced to pull out of the bout citing an injury.
 Jimmo instead faced UFC newcomer Sean O'Connell.
 He won the fight via knockout in the first round.
 The win also earned Jimmo his first Performance of the Night bonus award.

-Jimmo faced Ovince St. Preux on June 14, 2014 at UFC 174.
+Jimmo faced Ovince St. Preux on June 14, 2014, at UFC 174.
 He lost the fight via submission in the second round.

-Jimmo faced Francimar Barroso on May 30, 2015 at UFC Fight Night 67.
+Jimmo faced Francimar Barroso on May 30, 2015, at UFC Fight Night 67.
 He lost the fight via unanimous decision.
 Subsequently, he was released from the UFC for speaking out against the promotion and the Reebok deal.